FirmwareDroid/FirmwareDroid/README.md

 The FirmwareDroid software contains code written by third parties.
 Such software will have its own individual licences.
-You as a user of this project must review, accept and comply with the license terms of each downloaded/installed package listed below or in our requirements files.
+You as a user of this project must review, accept and comply with the license terms of each downloaded/installed package listed below or in our "requirements.txt" files.
 By proceeding with the installation, you are accepting the license terms of each package, and acknowledging that your use of each package will be subject to its respective license terms.

-List of third party scanner software:
+List of third party software:
 [AndroGuard](https://github.com/androguard/androguard/blob/master/LICENCE-2.0),
 [Androwarn](https://github.com/maaaaz/androwarn/blob/master/COPYING),
 [APKiD](https://github.com/rednaga/APKiD/blob/master/LICENSE.COMMERCIAL),